Operating Thetan: OT IV: OT Drug Rundown

-OT V: New Era Dianetics for OTs
+OT V: Audited New Era Dianetics for OTs (NOTs)

 "The Second Wall of Fire consists of 26 separate rundowns and has been described as dealing with 'living lightning, the very stuff of life itself.'
 This level addresses the last aspects of one's case that can prevent him from achieving total freedom on all dynamics.
 An audited level ministered at Advanced Organizations or Flag.
 Approximately 50 hours."

-OT VI: Hubbard Solo New Era Dianetics for OTs (Solo NOTs) Auditing Course
+OT VI: Solo NOTs Auditing Course

 "The training one receives before starting to solo audit on New OT VII is so powerful that it actually constitutes an entire OT level.
 On Solo NOTs one is dealing with complexities intended to crush one's true power and abilities as a thetan.
 Solo NOTs auditors acquire a wide range of auditing skills to handle the vast phenomena that can occur on OT VIII.
 Approximately 3–4 weeks with the new Solo Auditor Course done."

-OT VII: Hubbard Solo New Era Dianetics for OTs Auditing
+OT VII: Solo NOTs

 "On New OT VII one solo audits at home daily.
 This is a lengthy level, requiring a considerable amount of time to complete.
 It is the final pre-OT level, and culminates in attainment of the state of CAUSE OVER LIFE."